 "Good evening Mrs. Wang, I hope you're doing well!
 I just wanted to let you know that I just got admitted to Princeton University!!!
 I'm so grateful to have met you and learned from you over the past few years!
 Thank you so much for all of your support and mentorship throughout this entire process!
 I appreciate all that you've done for me so much!
 Warm regards, Nathan H."

-AI-enabled Kiosk Chatbots & Interactive Exhibits
+AI-enabled Exhibits

 Acknowledgement